katastrophie97/katastrophie97/README.md

 ![Header](https://github.com/katastrophie97/katastrophie97/blob/main/72f720405a396136317be5047bfa38dd%20copy.jpeg "Header")

 I am a Hungarian hungry for data analysis.
-My passion started with statistics back in my undergrad years, but you know what they say: Data Scientists are the people who loves statistics but do not know enough to be a Statistican, and who love programming but do not know enough to be a computer engineer.
-Currently, I am a graduate student at Columbia University, located in New York.
+Throughout the past years, I have applied data analysis at my practice-oriented Columbia University Master’s program in professional settings and at fast paced multinational companies.
+I focused on modelling customers and patients’ behaviour patterns with clustering and machine learning algorithms.
+I am looking forward to further practical use in the data science field.

 You can find me on [![LinkedIn][2.2]][2] as well!